When is it Okay to Call or Text In Sick?

 Calling in vs. Texting in to Work Sick

-If you typically communicate with your boss via text message, then a text in to work sick message is likely a good choice.
-Text messages are typically read within minutes, and your boss will likely want to receive the news as soon as possible.
+If you typically communicate with your boss via text message, then a text in to work sick message is likely a good choice. are typically read within minutes, and your boss will likely want to receive the news as soon as possible.

 When to Send a Text In Sick Message